MarkFedyna/MarkFedyna/README.md

 - 📖 I am constantly learning new things
 - I like working in a company

-Familiar with such programming languages ​​as Java, HTML, CSS, JS and React.js
+Familiar with such programming languages ​​as Java, HTML, CSS, JS, React.js, Next.js and TypeScript